How to Export H264 in 8K from Adobe Premiere Pro, Media Encoder and After Effects

 Selecting your resolution

-If you would like to export a different resolution than your composition, tick the “Resize” box and enter your desired resolution.
+If you would like to export a different resolution than the one your composition is set to, tick the Resize box and enter the new desired resolution.

-Only 16:9 resolutions were used in this guide but AfterCodecs allows you to choose any resolution up to 30000X30000.
-Although AfterCodecs supports resolutions over 8K, After Effects can become very slow when exporting and especially when importing files with 8K+ resolutions, depending on your PC specs.
+Only 16:9 resolutions were used in this guide, but AfterCodecs allows you to choose any resolution up to 30000X30000.
+Although AfterCodecs supports resolutions over 8K, After Effects can get very slow when exporting and especially when importing files with 8K+ resolutions, depending on your computer specs.